svpendse/hellogitworld/README.md

 This demo also includes an image with changes on a branch for examination of image diff on GitHub.

-This is awesome!
+<strong>This is awesome!
 Thanks!!!
-Send us Github shirts/stickers pleaseeeeeeeeeee :) or internships lol jk :)
+Send us Github shirts/stickers pleaseeeeeeeeeee :) or internships lol jk :)</strong>
 <3 Github